 ORIGINS: Soy milk, invented in China, was first mentioned in the first century AD.
 For a long time, it was only really enjoyed in China and didn’t gain much popularity even among other East Asian countries until the 1900’s.
 Now, it’s completely mainstream and remains one of the most popular non-dairy milks in the world, although it is slowly losing its edge to almond milk.
-But as someone who grew up on this drink, I still think it’s the best plant milk of all!
+But as someone who grew up on homemade soy milk, I still think it’s the best plant beverage of all!

 Homemade Soy Milk (Stovetop or Instant Pot)

 - 1 cup dried soybeans 185 g

 - 2 qt water, divided into 6 cups + 2 cups 1440 mL + 480 mL

 - Soak the soybeans in 3 cups of cold water overnight (12–16 hours).
 If you plan to soak any longer please leave it in the fridge, or the beans will start to develop a sour smell.

 - After soaking, pick out any debris (no need to de-hull them), rinse and drain.